VeritasSoftware/AspNetCore.ApiGateway/README_Authorization.md

     }
 ```

-Wire it up for dependency injection in your Gateway API project's Startup.cs
+*	Wire it up for dependency injection in Startup.cs

 ```C#
 services.AddScoped<IGetGatewayAuthorization, GetAuthorizationService>();